Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: Conclusion

 Our research indicates that the fluidity of molecules plays an influential role in heat transport, suggesting a distinct mechanism from the phonon scattering-driven heat transport observed in solid systems.
 Remarkably, we further provide a novel relationship between thermal conductivity and the structure of water molecules.
 The thermal conductivity of water is higher in molecules with a single-layer structure compared to those forming alternative configurations.
-This is caused by motion in the direction perpendicular to the heat flux, such as molecular vibrations and transitions to another layer.
-Thus, reducing energy consumption not in the direction of the heat flux would be the key to increasing thermal conductivity.
+This is caused by configuration and motion in the direction perpendicular to the heat flux, such as molecular density distribution in the radial direction and transitions to another layer.
+Thus, transferring energy more directly in the direction of heat flux and reducing energy consumption not in the direction of the heat flux would be the key to increasing thermal conductivity.
 In addition, the thermal conductivity in the range of $0.8$ nm $<R<$ 0.9 nm, transit from double layer to triple layer, is also comparable to the thermal conductivity in 0.6 nm $<R<$ 0.8 nm (see Fig. 3).
 Therefore, when $R$ attains a sufficient size, thermal conductivity is considered to be independent of $R$, emphasizing the outstanding thermal conductivity of single-layer structural arrangements.

 The relationship between molecular behavior and thermal conductivity, as dependent on the radius of the CNT revealed in this study, will aid in understanding the principles of thermal transport at a microscopic level.
 Moreover, the prospect of enhancing heat conduction even with the same material by mere adjustments in the system's length and width could pave a pathway for the development of heat transport devices in engineering applications.